Sector Update: Health Care Stocks Edge Higher Premarket Wednesday

-Health care stocks were edging higher premarket Wednesday, with The Health Care Select Sector SPDR Fund (XLV) up 0.3% and the iShares Biotechnology ETF (IBB) gaining 0.2%.
+Health care stocks were edging higher premarket Wednesday with the Health Care Select Sector SPDR Fund (XLV) up 0.2% and the iShares Biotechnology ETF (IBB) recently advancing by 0.9%.

-Cardinal Health (CAH) shares were up over 5% after the company reported higher fiscal Q4 adjusted earnings and revenue in addition to raising its fiscal 2025 adjusted earnings guidance.
+PROCEPT BioRobotics (PRCT) shares were up over 7% after saying it had secured clearance from the US Food and Drug Administration for the Hydros Robotic System.

-Grail (GRAL) stock was over 11% higher after the company reported Q2 revenue of $32 million, up from $22.4 million a year earlier.
-The company also said it plans to cut costs as part of a restructuring.
+Anew Medical (WENA) advanced by over 11% after saying it signed an exclusive worldwide license agreement with Transfertech Sherbrooke for Nanoject.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.